 CUNY Professor Presents her work at the American Society for Microbiology 2013 General Meeting

 On May 19 Jayne Raper , Professor of Biological Sciences at Hunter College presented at a plenary session of the American Society for Microbiology 113th General Meeting held in Denver, Colorado.
 Dr. Raper’s talk entitled, “Good Cholesterol: Part of Innate Immunity?” was part of a session addressing the “Intricacies of Host-Microbe Co-evolution.”
 The video links to an ASM live interview Dr. Raper gave after her plenary in which she discusses her research on Trypanosome Lytic Factor, a form of good cholesterol that makes humans resistant to infection.

 You can find out more about Dr. Raper's work HERE

 Read stories from the Research Office Newswire HERE

-For more information and to register for one or more workshops please click HERE
+For more information and the submission form click HERE